What causes von Willebrand disease?

 - Type 2—In type 2, the von Willebrand factor does not function the way it is supposed to.
 Type 2 vWD is divided into subtypes 2A, 2B, 2M and 2N.
 Each subtype is caused by different gene mutations and treated differently.
 This is why diagnosing the exact subtype is essential.

 - Type 3—The rarest and most severe type.
-People with type 3 vWD have virtually no von Willebrand factor and low levels of factor VIII.
-This means they are likely to experience serious bleeding.
+People with type 3 vWD have virtually no von Willebrand factor and low levels of factor VIII, which means they are likely to experience serious bleeding.

-At the time of diagnosis, your child’s doctor will tell you which type he or she has and will outline the best options for vWD treatment.
+At the time of diagnosis, your child’s doctor will tell you which type she has and will outline the best options for vWD treatment.

 Risk factors for vWD